anistor86/ClusteredWebServiceCF/README.md

 2. Launch the CloudFormation stack and provide the necessary parameters.
 3. Wait for the stack to complete and check the outputs for important information such as the load balancer DNS name.

+- Currently set to work for the following regions: eu-west-1, eu-west-2, us-east-1, us-west-1.

 ## Notes

 - The template uses AWS resources that may incur costs.
 Make sure to review the pricing information for each resource before deploying the stack.